Jake and Dinos Chapman: Art collaboration

 Their sculpture Hell (2000) consisted of a large number of miniature figures of Nazis arranged in nine glass cases laid out in the shape of a swastika.
 In 2003, with a series of works named Insult to Injury, they altered a set of Goya's etchings by adding funny faces.
-As a protest against this piece, Aaron Barschak (who later gate-crashed Prince William's 21st birthday party dressed as Osama bin Laden in a frock) threw a pot of red paint over Jake Chapman during a talk he was giving in May 2003.
+As a protest against this piece, performer Aaron Barschak threw a pot of red paint over Jake Chapman during a talk he was giving in May 2003.
+(Barshack was imprisoned for one month for the incident.)
 The Chapmans' oeuvre has also referenced work by William Blake, Auguste Rodin and Nicolas Poussin.
 Jake Chapman has published a number of catalogue essays and pieces of art criticism in his own right, as well as a book, Meatphysics (Creation Books, 2003).
 The brothers have also designed a label for Becks beer as part of a series of limited edition labels produced by contemporary artists.
 Using a title from the Tim Burton film, in 2004 they curated A Nightmare Before Christmas as part of the occasional All Tomorrow's Parties music festival at Camber Sands.
 In October 2013 the Chapman brothers took part in Art Wars at the Saatchi Gallery curated by Ben Moore.
 The artists were issued with a stormtrooper helmet, which they transformed into a work of art.
 Proceeds went to the Missing Tom Fund set up by Moore to find his brother Tom who has been missing for over ten years.
 The work was also shown on the Regents Park platform as part of Art Below Regents Park.